openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The initial `c_nonce` value can be returned in a successful Token Response as defined in (#token-response), or in a Credential Error Response as defined in (#issuer-provided-nonce).

-Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using Credential Format-specific parameters and a key proof type `cwt`:
+Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using Credential Format-specific parameters and a key proof type `jwt`:

 ```
 POST /credential HTTP/1.1